adamrossnelson/StataIPEDSAll/README.md

 These do files can be run from Stata's command line.
 Code provided below.

 Recommend using the naming convetions from the above table when prompted for a log file name and location.
+Note, the `YYtoYY` suffix on these do files will be removed upon close of [this issue - removal of vestigial suffix](https://github.com/adamrossnelson/StataIPEDSAll/issues/27).

 ``` Stata
 do https://raw.githubusercontent.com/adamrossnelson/StataIPEDSAll/master/IPEDSDirInfo02to16.do